B2 First: History

-By 1943, the exam included a choice between ‘either prescribed texts or a paper in translation from and into English’.
+By 1943, the exam included a choice between "either prescribed texts or a paper in translation from and into English".
 By 1944, 18 languages were catered for in the translation paper, including Polish, Arabic, Hebrew, Czech, Persian and Swedish.

 Many of those who took the exam served on active duty during World War II.
 The December 1943 exam pass list includes candidates from the Polish Army, the Polish Institute of Air Force Technology (RAF), the Netherlands Fleet Air Arm, and the Czechoslovak RAF Squadron.
 On one day in 1948 over 2,500 men and women of the Polish Resettlement Corps took the exam.

-A special version of the exam was also made available to prisoners of war detained in Britain and in occupied Europe.
+A special version of the exam was also made available to prisoners of war detained in Britain and occupied Europe.
 The test was made available to 1,500 prisoners of war in Britain, 900 of them Italians.
-In Germany, the test was offered at seven prisoners of war camps, with Indian prisoners of war encouraged to take the exam and/or School Certificate exams.
+In Germany, the test was offered at seven prisoners-of-war camps, with Indian prisoners of war encouraged to take the exam and/or School Certificate exams.
 After the war, the exam proved to be the most popular Cambridge English exam of the time, with over 4,000 candidates in 1947, compared to 2,028 candidates for the Certificate of Proficiency in English, now known as C2 Proficiency.

 In 1975, driven by evolving principles of communicative language teaching and testing, the exam was revised.
 The qualification was further updated in 1984 and 1996.
 Following the 1996 revision, the exam covered a greater range of writing, listening and speaking micro-skills.
 Its Speaking test format used two candidates and two examiners and the five papers were equally weighted, each representing 20% of the available marks.

 In January 2015, another set of revisions was introduced.
 The main changes were: the overall exam is now 30 minutes shorter; there are four exam papers, instead of five; and the Reading and Use of English papers have been combined into a single paper.

-B2 First and B2 First for Schools

-B2 First is available in two versions: